BINF3101-yohe/Lab7_genome_annotation_part2/README.md

 ls
 ```

 Our results are stored in two files
 **braker.gtf**
 **braker.gff3**

 These are _not named well_ so we are going to copy _and_ rename them at the same time.
 You will need your SRR number to replace the SRR number below.

+**IF THESE FILES DO NOT EXIST FOLLOW COPYING INSTRUCTIONS #2**

+### Copying instructions 1 - you have braker files

 ```bash
 cp braker.gtf ~/lab_5/SRRXXXXXX.gtf